mebobby2/elixir-todo/README.md

 Only when you call Plug.Adapters.Cowboy.http/3 is a separate set of processes started and placed in the Ranch supervision tree.
 This means you can call http/3 as many time as you want (providing a different port, of course).
 You could, for example, just as easily start an additional HTTPS server or run multiple unrelated servers from the same BEAM instance.

+### Calls vs Casts

+Using calls can be a reasonable first attempt because it promotes consistency.
+Later, you can easily switch to casts or introduce an intermediate process, depending on the specific situation.

+Intermediate process: The idea is to provide an immediate response stating that the request has been queued.
+Then you do your best to process the request, and you send a subsequent notification about the request’s status.

+This scheme is definitely more elaborate and involved, so it’s not appropriate for simpler cases where using plain calls is enough.
+But in cases when the load is very high and end-to-end operations can take longer, introducing an intermediate process may be beneficial.
+This process can increase the responsiveness of the system while retain- ing consistency.
+Moreover, this process can serve as a proactive agent in dealing with congestion and increased load.
+If the system becomes overloaded and the queue starts piling up, you can refuse to take more requests in the queue process until you regain some breathing space.

 ## Upto